saldardery/ROI-Automation/README.md

 Jira_First_date.py  ---> This script checks the mapped excel that maps between salesforce account name and Jira Customer Name and goes through jira dump and gets the earlist closed date of a completed migration.
+ROI_FINAL ---> This scripts checks each row in mapped excel and checks for all hits in salesforce dump.
+It then calculates the ROI of each customer and populates the "ROI" field in the mapped excel